suchipi/suchipi-traverse/README.md

 ): void;
 ```

-Pass in any JSON-compatible value (the `tree` parameter) and a callback function (the `callback` parameter).
-Your `tree` will be searched through, and `callback` will be called for each descendant in the tree.
+Pass in any JSON-compatible value (the `tree` parameter) and callback function(s) (the `callbacks` parameter).
+Your `tree` will be searched through, and `callbacks.before` and `callbacks.after` will be called for each descendant in the tree.

-When `callback` is called, it will be called with two arguments:
+When `callbacks.before` or `callbacks.after` gets called, it will be called with two arguments:

 - The value of the current descendant (could be an object, an array, a string, a number, etc)
-- The path from the initially-passed `tree` object to this descendant (an array of strings or numbers)
+- The property path from the initially-passed `tree` object to this descendant (an array of strings or numbers)

 ### `stop`